 In order to reduce belly fat, one needs to follow a well-planned routine.
 Here are a few tips that can help one reduce the accumulation of fat in the abdominal region:

 Sleep affects various aspects of one’s health, including belly fat accumulation.
-It’s a proven fact that people who don’t sleep enough tend to gain more weight.
+Research shows that adults who get less than 6 hours develop more visceral fat.

-Sleep deprivation leads to the increase in ghrelin levels and lowering of the leptin levels in the body, which is responsible for making you hungry.
+Sleep deprivation leads to an increase in ghrelin levels and a lowering of the leptin levels in the body, thus increasing hunger.

-A minimum of 7 hours of quality sleep every night is a must to keep one’s fat gain under control.
+A minimum of 8 hours of quality sleep every night is a must to keep one’s fat gain under control.
 The quality of sleep is as essential as the total duration of your bedtime.
-Read more about the connection between improper sleep and weight gain here.
+Read more about the connection between improper sleep and weight gain.